maliheNoroozi/AI-shared-prompts/README.md

-This is a full stack projects using nextjs13, next-auth and tailwind.
+This is a full stack projects using Nextjs 13, NextAuth, Mongodb, Mongoose and Tailwind.

 It has login with google.

 It shows list of prompts which can be copied, searched (by tag, content and username), created, updated and deleted.

-I am using mongodb as database and mongoose for modeling my app data.